SQLAlchemy with DuckDB and MotherDuck

 :::info

-While the DuckDB Python API has a `.sql()` method on the connection API, SQLAlchemy does not.
-However, they both share the `.execute()` function and concept.
-More info in the [SQLAlchemy connection documentation](https://docs.sqlalchemy.org/en/20/core/connections.html#sqlalchemy.engine.Connection)
+The DuckDB Python API has a `.sql()` method on the connection API, but SQLAlchemy doesn't.
+Both share the `.execute()` function and concept.
+For more, see the [SQLAlchemy connection documentation](https://docs.sqlalchemy.org/en/20/core/connections.html#sqlalchemy.engine.Connection).

 :::